commons-app/commons-app-documentation/Languages.md

 * Yiddish
 * Zazaki

-(This list is used for Google Code-in 2018)
+(This list is used for Google Code-in)